antos07/What2WatchNextBot/README.md

 [SQLAlchemy 2.0](https://docs.sqlalchemy.org/en/20/index.html)
 and [PostgreSQL](https://www.postgresql.org/) (however, it may actually work with some other databases as well, due to SQLAlchemy).
-It also uses [Redis](https://redis.io) for state management (that's an internal thing of Aiogram) and [Pandas](https://pandas.pydata.org/) to import the dataset.
+It also uses [Redis](https://redis.io) for state management (that's an internal thing of Aiogram).

 ## Installation

-You will need Python 3.13, modern PostgreSQL, Redis and [Poetry](https://python-poetry.org/docs/) installed.
+You will need a modern PostgreSQL, Redis and [uv](https://docs.astral.sh/uv/) installed.

 Clone the repository (but you probably already knew this part)

       git clone https://github.com/antos07/What2WatchNextBot.git

-And now let Poetry do its work

-      poetry install

-After that, the installation is completed, and you can run the CLI using `python -m what2watchnextbot` or simply `what2watchnextbot` (you may have to use `poetry run` or `poetry shell` though).
+Copy `.env.template` to `.env` and fill it in.

+You can now run the bot in polling mode using

+    uv run -m app.entrypoints.bot_polling

+### Importing IMDB dataset

+    uv run -m app.entrypoints.imdb_import